 6. Style A Seasonal Shelf Or Mantel (Even Without A Mantel)

 No fireplace?
 Fake it.
 A styled console or floating shelf can give you that winter focal point without ripping out drywall.
+I keep coming back to the rule-of-thirds approach because it makes a shelf look curated in about five minutes.

 What To Include